Water Services Entities Act 2022: Third reading

+Repeal

+Following the 2023 New Zealand general election, the National-led coalition government passed the Water Services Acts Repeal Bill on 14 February 2024, which repealed the previous Labour Government's Three Waters legislation including the Water Services Entities Act 2022.

 Responses

 Advocacy groups

 Following its first reading on 9 June 2022, farming advocacy group Groundswell NZ's co-founders Laurie Paterson and Bryce McKenzie expressed opposition to the proposed legislation but admitted that they had not read it.

 In its submission on the Water Services Entities Bill, the New Zealand Taxpayers' Union disputed the Government's assertion that local councils would continue to own their own water assets.
 The Union disputed the Government's definition of "community ownership," claiming that councils were denied key attributes of ownership including the rights of possession, control, derivation of benefits, and disposition.

 Local councils

 Communities 4 Local Democracy leader and Manawatū District Mayor Helen Worboys opposed the bill on the grounds that it would take local community assets without compensation.

 In response to the introduction of the Water Services Entities Bill, the Timaru, Waimakariri and Whangarei district councils sought a High Court declaration relating to the rights and interests of property ownership over the water assets.